tq-systems/ci-meta-tq/README.md

 Use `ci/ls-configs --file` to show available configs.
 Use `ci/ls-machines --file --config=<config>` to show all machines supported by a config.

+**Attention:** Development and maintenance of vendor specific kernel versions and software versions used in this branch was stopped by NXP and TI.
+Users should update to newer branch or consider using mainline / upstream versions.

 ### Setting up an initial build space

 To set up an initial build space, clone this repo using